SkymouseStudios/skymse-jekyll/_posts/2018-07-10-10-best-apps-for-business-owners.md

 [Mailchimp]() may be one of the more popular apps out there for marketers.
 I use Mailchimp all the time.

+The main thing Mailchimp is used for is sending email campaigns to your customers, clients or followers.
+Their drag-and-drop editor makes it easy to create clean, easy-to-read emails.

+They've been adding features pretty consistently over the years—they now have landing pages to collect email addresses and some other cool functions.

 ### How to use Mailchimp in the workplace

-* Create `Groups` and `Segments` in Mailchimp so your customers get what they need and only what they need
+* Create `Groups` and `Segments` in Mailchimp so your customers get what they need and only what they need.
-* Quickly design your own email templates, so you aren't repeating yourself
+* Quickly design your own email templates, so you aren't reinventing the wheel.
-* automate when people get emails, like when they sign-up, have a birthday, or leave Your list.
-(Awesome.)
+* Automate when people get emails, like when they sign-up, have a birthday, or leave your list.
-* Design pop-ups and other ways of capturing emails from your website or social media accounts.
+* Design pop-ups and other ways of capturing emails on your website or social media accounts.
 * Add tags to subscribers automatically after they've finished a drip campaign.

 ### What's new in MailChimp 2018?

 Mailchimp is really good about growing their service expanding capabilities.
 You can now create landing pages in MailChimp, organize your contacts with Tags, and connect you E-commerce store effortlessly.

+#### What you might not like

-Note: If you are doing a lot of cold sales emails, Mailchimp is not for you.
+If you are doing a lot of cold sales emails, Mailchimp is not for you.
 They are pretty strict about getting your subscribers to sign up for your emails directly.
-You account might be shut down if you upload a bunch of emails without making sure it's a good list of people. _(Might want to specify what makes it "good?")_
+You account might be shut down if you upload a bunch of emails without making sure it's a list of emails that aren't old and outdated.

 ### Alternates to Mailchimp